kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 improves.
 If there is less unready nodes but they are concentrated in a particular node group then this node group may be excluded from scale-ups.
 Prior to 0.5 CA stopped all operations when a single node became unready.

+### How fast is Cluster Autoscaler?

+Scale up (if it is reasonable) is executed up to 10 seconds after some pod is marked as unschedulable.
+Scale down is executed (by default) 10 min (or later) after a node becomes unneeded.

+### How fast is HPA when combined with CA?

+By default, Pod CPU usage is scraped by kubelets every 10 sec, CPU usage is obtained from kubelets by Heapster every 1 min.
+HPA checks cpu load metrics in Heapster every 30 sec, and CA looks for unschedulable pods every 10 sec.
+So the max reaction time, measured from the time CPU spikes in the pods to the time CA asks the cloud provider for a new node is 2 min.
+On average it should be around 1 min.
+The amount of time the cloud provider needs to start a new node, boot it up is measured in minutes.
+On GCE/GKE it is around 1.5-2 min however this depends on the data center location and machine type.
+Then it may take up to 30 sec to register the node in the Kubernetes master and finalize all of the necessary network settings.

+All in all the total reaction time is around 4 min.

 ************